 As electronic transactions increase, and more and more people use internet banking apps, security must also increase.
 In 2018, expect to see more biometric login and device fingerprinting to protect your personal accounts.

-Get in touch with your Smartline Adviser to chat more about what lenders are offering, and personal security measures they have in place.
+Get in touch with your Smartline Adviser to chat more about what lenders are offering, and the personal security measures they have in place.